By Vincenzo Villamena, CPA

 Military pensions however are revoked when one expatriates as the person can no longer be called into active military service as a non-citizen.

 You must file your IRS Form 8854 when you expatriate.
 If you do not, you could be subject to a significant fine from the IRS.
 As of 2019, the fine for failure to submit this form and its instructions is $10,000.
 The IRS takes this issue seriously and will send notices to expatriates who have not complied.
 Likewise, the IRS applies the penalty of $10,000 as appropriate.

 In some specific situations, the new Relief Procedures for Certain Former Citizens (Expat Relief) may eliminate the taxes, interest, penalties and exit taxes incurred when relinquishing citizenship.
 It is difficult to qualify for the Expat Relief.

 The process of renunciation is a complex one with a high risk of mistakes and potential unintended consequences.
 Without careful planning, you can be exposed to substantial taxation.

 Before giving up US citizenship, consulting a tax professional is highly advisable.
 At Online Taxman we have guided many clients through the process of renunciation and can advise you on the exact strategies you need to make the process successful.
-Book a free consultation with us here:
+Book a renunciation consultation with our expert here: